ArtScience Museum in Singapore

-Most of us would recognize ArtScience Museum as the iconic lotus-shaped building situated amid Singapore’s skyline.
-One may not expect from simply looking at it, but the museum is surprisingly large – spanning over 5000m² with 21 gallery spaces.
+Most of us would recognise ArtScience Museum as the iconic lotus-shaped building amid Singapore’s skyline.
+One may not expect from simply looking at it, but the museum is surprisingly large – spanning almost 5000m² with 21 gallery spaces.

 The arts and science may seem like they’re worlds apart, but just as its name suggests, you can learn about both with a trip here.

-The architect, Moshe Safdie, was inspired by lotus flowers, which can actually be found at the entrance of the building.
+The museum’s architect, Moshe Safdie, was actually inspired by lotus flowers, which can be found at the entrance of the building.

-If you’re always endlessly scrolling through your Instagram feed, chances are you’ve come across multiple #aesthetic photos from the museum’s only permanent exhibition: Future World: Where Art Meets Science.
+If you’re always endlessly scrolling through your Instagram or TikTok feeds, chances are you’ve come across multiple #aesthetic photos from the museum’s only permanent exhibition: Future World: Where Art Meets Science.

 The museum even has free Wi-Fi throughout so you can spam your IG stories without worrying about using up all your data.